malc-u/fostoria/README.md

     - Form field allowing user to choose the size of the picture to add to cart
     - Form fied allowing user to choose the quantity of already chosen size to be added to the aart
     - "Add to cart" button
-    - 2 additional buttons - "Keep borwsing" and "Go to cart" allowing user to eaither go back to the gallery or to move tot he cart view
+    - 2 additional buttons - "Keep browsing" and "Go to cart" allowing user to eaither go back to the gallery or to move tot he cart view

 #### Contact page
-- page header
+- Page header
-- contact form with "Send" button
+- Contact form with "Send" button
-- info on above the form about when to use the form and below the form about when the contact requestes will be actioned
+- Info on above the form about when to use the form and below the form about when the contact requests will be actioned

 #### Login page
-- page header
+- Page header
-- link to registration if not yet registered
+- Link to registration if not yet registered
-- login form with "Submit" button
+- Login form with "Submit" button

 #### Register page
-- page header
+- Page header
-- link to login page if already registered
+- Link to login page if already registered
-- registration form with "Sign up" button
+- Registration form with "Sign up" button

 #### Profile page
-- page header
+- Page header
-- left side of the page contains pre-filled update form with user username and email and "Update" button
+- Left side of the page contains pre-filled update form with user username and email and "Update" button
-- right side - info about orders:
+- Right side - info about orders:
     - You haven't ordered yet and "Check out our offer"(linked to gallery) button for users that haven't placed ordered yet
     - Table presenting all previous orders - containing each photo print name, size, quantity and total price as well as date when order was placed.
 Under the table is "Order some more" button(linked to the gallery)

 #### Basket/cart page
-- page header
+- Page header
-- info about empty basket if no items in the cart and button "Keep browsing" linked to the gallery
+- Info about empty basket if no items in the cart and button "Keep browsing" linked to the gallery
-- basket contents that include photo added to the cart, its title, print size ordered, price for each print, quantity of the print that can be amended, "Update" and "Remove" buttons alllowing user to subsequently update the qty of items in the backet of remove the item from the basket
+- Basket contents that include photo added to the cart, its title, print size ordered, price for each print, quantity of the print that can be amended, "Update" and "Remove" buttons allowing user to subsequently update the qty of items in the basket of remove the item from the basket
-- below all items added to the basket there is an info about standard delivery cost and total basket value
+- Below all items added to the basket there is an info about standard delivery cost and total basket value
-- below the basket content there is also "Checkout" button allowing logged in user to proceed with checkout or in case of not logged in it redirects to login page
+- Below the basket content there is also "Checkout" button allowing logged in user to proceed with checkout or in case of not logged in it redirects to login page

 #### Checkout / delivery page
-- page header
+- Page header
-- delivery details form (name, address, contact phone number)
+- Delivery details form (name, address, contact phone number)
 - Button "Confirm" allowing user to confirm delivery details

 #### Checkout / payment page
-- page header
+- Page header
-- credit card processing form
+- Credit card processing form
-- information about the charge about to be submitted
+- Information about the charge about to be submitted
 - "Submit payment" button

 ### Features Left to Implement
+-

 ## Technologies Used